tekknolagi/isdt/build-lab.md

 Then, add another case: if the target has dependencies, `execute` them first.

-Now you have a problem: if targets `A` and `B` both depend on `C`, it will execute (print) the recipe for `C` twice.
+Now you have a problem: if targets `A` and `B` both depend on `C`, it will execute (print recipe and append to the output) the recipe for `C` twice.
 To fix this, add a `set` parameter called `visited` to `execute`.
 Before executing a target, check if its name is in the visited set.

 ```python
 def execute(target: Target, output: list[str], visited: set[str]): ...